teckcamp/teckcamp.github.io/privacy.md

 **You can manage your cookie preferences by:**

 The first time you visit Meetup Mates you should see a pop-up along the bottom of the screen.
 You can choose to accept all cookies, by clicking ‘I Agree’, or you can manage your individual preferences by clicking ‘show purposes’.

-At the bottom right hand side of this page (The Privacy Policy) you should see a settings toggle which says ‘Privacy setting’.
-If you click on this a pop-up should appear at the bottom of the screen.

 **<a id="Deleting your Meetup Mates Account"></a>5.
 Deleting your Meetup Mates Account**